CBB-University-of-Tehran/PersiPep-AMP-Challenge-2027/README.md

 - official verifier validation.

 The original scientific workflow uses multiple environments because its computational components have different dependency, hardware, and external-service requirements.

+HydrAMP model inference is additionally preserved as an isolated repository subproject under `inference/hydramp/`.
+That subproject was smoke-tested with the preserved model/PCA resources in Python 3.8 and successfully generated a 100-sequence test library and filtered Top-1 output with seed 42.

 The root `uv run generate` command therefore serves as a deterministic challenge-packaging and reconstruction layer: it rebuilds the exact submitted FASTA files from the preserved final-selection artifacts.
 Full stage-by-stage scientific provenance remains documented separately in `REPRODUCIBILITY.md`.